Frequently asked questions about Summer Funding.

 Experiences, or the combination of experiences, need to be at minimum eight weeks, and equivalent to at least 35 hours per week (280 hours minimum), unless there is a significant reason why that duration is not achievable, such as military service.
 We are committed to funding substantive and quality experiences, and it may be difficult to experience the full depth of an opportunity in a short period of time.
 This is particularly important for international internships.
 Students may combine multiple short-term or part-time experiences under their grant, but any component that includes an international experience must extend at least six weeks.

 Yes!
 International internships are subject to additional review to evaluate risk and to ensure the student’s safety and preparedness.
 Career Services and Colgate will not sponsor grants for travel to international destinations that currently or at any point during the application process have heightened associated health and/or safety risks.
-Please conduct adequate research via the U.S. State Department and International SOS websites to assess if the experience you are considering and the location to which you’re proposing travel currently has any travel, health, or safety advisories or warnings.
-If it does, please schedule a meeting with Teresa Olsen (315-228-7380) to discuss whether or not the locations to which you’re proposing travel would be eligible for funding
+Please conduct adequate research via the U.S. State Department, International SOS (Colgate’s member log in: 11BSGC000073), and Centers for Disease Control websites to assess if the experience you are considering and the location to which you’re proposing travel currently has any travel, health, or safety advisories or warnings.
+If it does, please schedule a meeting with Laura Hartpence (315-228-7380) to discuss whether or not the locations to which you’re proposing travel would be eligible for funding

 Funding can be available to help pay for program fees associated with internships or academic experiences.
 However, awards to students applying for funds to cover program costs are subject to the maximum grant amounts and funding awards will preference living and travel costs over program fee expenses.
 The maximum allocation within a budget proposal allowable for program fees is $1500.
 However, applicants can additionally itemize and separate living and travel expenses on their budget proposal, even if it is wrapped into the overall program fee designated by the sponsoring organization.